suvinay17/MovieReviewSentimentAnalysis/README.txt

 - To remove proper nouns from the review, use getDataNoCaps() instead of getData() in main.py.
-Simply comment out the four lines of code which use extract_data
+Simply comment out the four lines of code which use getData from lines 7 to 10 or lines 13 to 16

-- To run cross- validation for linear kernel

 - To run quadratic kernel, on line 56, change the setting to quadratic instead of linear

-- To change the number of reviews the experiment is run on changes REVIEWS in mt.py
+- To change the number of reviews the experiment is run on changes REVIEWS in mt.py on line 17